Flebogamma DIF 50mg/ml

 6.6 Special precautions for disposal and other handling

-The product should be brought to room or body temperature before use.
+The product should be brought at room temperature (no more than 30 ° C) before use.

 The solution should be clear or slightly opalescent and colourless or pale yellow.
 Solutions that are cloudy or have deposits should not be used.